open-food-systems-org/open-food-systems/docs/adaptation-pathways.md

 To every food worker reading this: There is a place for you.

+To every person reading this: There is a place for you.

 To every community reading this: There is a place for you.

 The pathways are open.